Installation Guide

 1. Choose one primary setup path:

-• Manual MCP setup (all other MCP clients)
+• Manual MCP setup (other MCP clients like Cursor, Windsurf)

-2. Validate MCP setup (run the quick test prompt in Step 4 of manual setup, or test in your client after extension/MCPB install)
+2. Validate MCP setup (run the quick test prompt in Step 4 of manual setup, or test in your client after extension/MCPB/plugin install)

 3. Optional: install CLI (excelcli) for scripting/RPA

-4. Optional: install agent skills for non-extension environments
+4. Optional: install agent skills separately for non-extension environments

 Best for: GitHub Copilot users, beginners, anyone wanting automatic configuration